ThanetPi/pyTecanEx/README.md

 ### Program shortcut:

 The shortcut of pyTecanEx can be made using the pyshortcuts package already listed in the environmental file.
-For instructions, please visit https://github.com/newville/pyshortcuts.
+For instructions, you can visit https://github.com/newville/pyshortcuts.
 The icon image is provided in this repository's images folder.

+This respiratory is licensed under CC BY-NC-ND 4.0